cirrusflyer275ds/ctx-eor-site/docs/employer-overview.md

 ## What We Handle

-CTX-EOR is the **legal employer** of record for your trial-period hires.
+Hireway is the **legal employer** of record for your trial-period hires.
 That means we’re responsible for:

 - ✅ Worker classification (W-2, not 1099)
 - ✅ Federal & state tax compliance